 Regularly Review Your Nonprofit HR Policies

-As you develop these policies, commit to reviewing them either annually or every other year.
+As you, the HR Policy Manager, develop these policies, commit to reviewing them either annually or every other year.
 You can also commit to contracting out an objective third-party to review them for you.
 Corban OneSource can develop these policies with you and help you enact them efficiently and effectively.
 This ensures that there are no gaps or room for abuse – either by your employees or your leadership team.

 Corban OneSource is a Mid-Market Human Resource Outsourcer or HRO for companies of 75 to 6,000 employees.
 Are you looking to outsource the core HR functions of Payroll, Benefits Administration, and HR Support?
 Find out more here.